khealy/khealy.github.io/portfolio/restaurant/index.md

 ### Combined Data

-After becoming familiar with the two tables, I used join queries to combine them for more detailed analysis.
+After becoming familiar with the two tables, I used join queries to combine them for detailed analysis.
 ```
 /* 	Create view combining the menu_items table and the order_details table.
 	We'll use this in other queries.